-With only a quarter of 2021 past at the time of the survey, we asked respondents what types of activities they hoped to accomplish in the remainder of the year.
-The top answer was to upgrade (30%), followed closely by implementing continuous improvement upgrade patches as
+While this survey was taken during first quarter of 2021, we asked respondents what types of activities they hoped to accomplish in the remainder of the year.
+The top answer was to upgrade (30%), followed closely by implementing continuous improvement upgrade patches as they become available (29%).
+Only 11% had no changes at all planned for 2021.

 More interesting was the difference between the release groups.
 Over a third of the R12.1 Group planned an upgrade.
 On the other hand, the R12.2 Group prioritized continuous improvement through the latest update patches, followed by implementing new features or modules and developing new customizations.
-Overall, the R12.2 group appeared more interested in making a variety of improvements and upgrades, which we assume are related to new 12.2 features and ongoing updates.
+Overall, the R12.2 group appeared more interested in making a variety of improvements and upgrades, which we assume are related to new 12.2 features and ongoing updates (see Fig. 7).

-All 12.2 12.1
+ALL 12.2 12.1

 Upgrade 30% 23% 38%

 Implement continuous improvement patches as they are available 29% 37% 20%

 Implement additional features or modules 24% 30% 16%

 Develop new customizations 21% 24% 18%

 No change in 2021 11% 9% 12%